 - Generating design drawings and a design calculation report

 - Generating nameplate drawings

-Depending on the application the physical component may also be subjected to a physical load test to prove the design calculations in practice under safe conditions and also to reduce the risk associated with unknown welding documentation.
+Depending on the application, the physical component may also be subjected to a physical load test to prove the design calculations in practice under safe conditions.
+This will also reduce the risk associated with unknown welding documentation.

 The example below shows an actual stand in use for years:

 Following is a sketch showing the dimensions measured on site:

 We then use these measurements to create a 3D model and we add loads to find the anticipated stresses and deflections of the stand.

 Next, we analyse the 3D model results to determine the rated capacity of the stand.

 We have something more to offer our clients as we offer proven expertise in engineering analysis.
 In addition, our flexible approach means that no assignment is too small.
 Please contact us if you have any site needs where we could be of assistance.